From Endpoints to Cloud: AMD Enables the Full Spectrum

 In healthcare, AI at the edge can enhance imaging equipment to accelerate diagnoses or provide real-time visualization to assist with surgeries.
 It can also help protect patient privacy by not having to send data through the cloud.

 And in the industrial space, AI at the edge can help factory equipment run more safely and efficiently.
-AMD FPGAs and adaptive SoCs efficiently manage data pre-processing, inference, and post-processing for AI-driven and classic embedded systems, with its newest offering, the AMD Versal™ AI Edge Series Gen 2 adaptive SoC, handling all of these functions a single chip.
+AMD FPGAs and adaptive SoCs efficiently manage data pre-processing, inference, and post-processing for AI-driven and classic embedded systems, with its newest offering, the AMD Versal™ AI Edge Series Gen 2 adaptive SoC, handling all these functions a single chip.

 With AMD Versal products, customers can bring AI into every aspect of their business, making existing consumer and industrial environments smarter and enabled with AI.